pratikunterwegs/Epidemics.jl/docs/src/intervention.md

 CurrentModule = Epidemics
 ```

-## Modelling an intervention on social contacts
+This section shows how to set up and use the `Npi` struct to model interventions on social contacts.

 ```@setup simple_contacts_intervention
 using Epidemics